dedis/kyber/README.md

 Using the module
 ----------------

-Kyber support Go modules, and currently have a major version of 3, which means that the import path is: `go.dedis.ch/kyber/v3`.
+Kyber supports Go modules, and currently has a major version of 3, which means that the import path is: `go.dedis.ch/kyber/v3`.

 Here is a basic example of getting started using it: